Not too fussy, not too stark: Steven Sabados breaks down the hard-to-define transitional design

 How to build a balanced room that looks and feels just right

 Transitional design has been described many ways: updated classic, contemporary decor, modern classic, modern traditional... many people have been trying to define it, but transitional seems to be the name that has stuck!
 Transitional most often describes the room as a whole.
-At the core of this is the balance of modern and traditional design.
-The real appeal is the 's ability to have the best of both worlds – it's not too fussy, but not too stark or cold.
-Furniture pieces in varying applications can take on totally different looks, so this is all about how they come together to create a harmonious and balanced space.
+At the core of this style is the balance of modern and traditional design.
+The real appeal is the style's ability to have the best of both worlds – it's not too fussy, but not too stark or cold.
+Furniture pieces in varying applications can take on totally different looks, so this style is all about how they come together to create a harmonious and balanced space.
 Here is what Steven Sabados says to keep in mind to achieve the look.

 Transitional blends the comfort and coziness of traditional design with the clean lines and profiles of the contemporary look.
 The fastest and easiest way to begin to achieve a transitional look is with your furniture, providing you with a harmonious space that meets somewhere in the middle of traditional and modern.